uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

  >e) [retrieve the end-of-year Income Tax and National Insurance contribution](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated_get_accordion) estimates for a given NINO and Calculation ID – this endpoint provides a forecast of how much Income tax and NICs could be due for the full year based on the Income submitted for a period.<br/>
  >f) [retrieve 'info', 'warning' and 'error' level messages](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-messages_get_accordion) linked to a Calculation ID – if any validation warnings or errors are generated this endpoint enables software to find out what those warnings or errors are.<br/>

-20. Returns tax calculation.
+20. HMRC returns tax calculation.
-21. The software displays the calculation to the user – this is optional software does not have to show the calculation to the customer at this point (some may want to do their own).
+21. The software displays the calculation to the user – this is optional, software does not have to show the calculation to the customer at this point (some may want to do their own).
-22. Customer reviews tax calculation.
+22. Customer reviews the tax calculation.

 Note: